-Dr. Gerrit Dirkmaat: 00:19:48 So you could see how, for some of these people, was a very difficult prospect and you're on this really long journey that is arduous, that's in the middle of the summer, that requires a great deal of physical effort, you start preaching to a few people, they tell you very unkindly to move along, you can see how quickly, after the first couple 100 miles, that you might say, "You know what, even if I go try to talk to those people, they're not going to listen to me."
+Dr. Gerrit Dirkmaat: 00:19:16 I think part of what we talked about there and some of the difficult prospect and you're on this really long journey that is arduous, that's in the middle of the summer, that requires a great deal of physical effort, you start preaching to a few people, they tell you very unkindly to move along, you can see how quickly, after the first couple 100 miles, that you might say, "You know what, even if I go try to talk to those people, they're not going to listen to me."
 So if they're not going to listen to me, even if I go try to talk to them, I'm not going to expend any more of my effort to do that.